Guillermo Montero

-Guillermo Francisco Montero (born 1 January 1997) is a Bonairean footballer who currently plays for CSM Pașcani of Romania’s Liga III and the Bonaire national football team.
+Guillermo Francisco Montero (born 1 January 1997) is a professional footballer who plays as a forward for GVV Unitas.
 In June 2017 one media outlet named him Bonaire's best footballer under twenty years old.

 Club career

 Montero began his senior career with SV Vitesse of the Bonaire League in 2013.
 For the 2015/2016 season, he was the league's top goal scorer with 15 goals in 14 matches.
 In February 2017, he went on trial with Dutch Lions FC, parent company of American clubs in Cincinnati, Dayton, and Houston, in Roosendaal, Netherlands.

 In May 2017, it was announced that Montero had signed for Excelsior Maassluis of the Tweede Divisie, the third division of football in the Netherlands.

 Later in 2017 Montero moved to USV Elinkwijk of the Dutch Hoofdklasse, the Dutch fifth division.
 Fellow Bonaire international Rachid Trenidad also spent time at the club around this time.
 Montero made his debut for the senior squad on 18 October 2017 in a 2–2 draw with RKSV DCG.
 He started the match and put the ball into the back of the net in the 20th minute of the match.
 However, the goal was ruled offside.
 Only eight minutes later, Montero struck again, this time counting for his first league goal for the club.
 Shortly thereafter, he scored several other goals including against SCH'44 on 30 October 2017, Hooglanderveen on 29 January 2018, and local rivals SV Kampong on 4 February 2018.
 On 28 February 2018, after scoring five league goals and twelve goals for USV Elinkwijk's youth team, it was announced that Montero's contract had been extended through the 2018–2019 season.
 In mid-March 2018, Montero was named "Player of the Match" for his performance against Voetbalvereniging IJsselstein (VVIJ).